Mastering Revit Materials

 Louvres

-Our free collection of radiant heating content featured a KCV cove heater from manufacturer King.
+Our free collection on radiant heating featured a KCV cove heater from manufacturer King.
 It had a louvre detail at the front – this would have been a waste of file size and way too much detail to have modeled in 3D geometry.
 Instead, we opted for adapting an OOTB texture image - taking the unsuspecting bump file for timber cladding and stretching it, utilizing the gradient and slight variations from the image.

 Wilkhan Fabrics

-Our most recent, and probably most successful, materials created from OOTB assets were featured in our work for Wilkhahn.
+Our most recent, and probably most successful, materials created from OOTB assets were featured in our work with Wilkhahn.
 All of the fabrics were created from Autodesk’s generic appearance asset functions, primarily NOISE & CHECKER.

 In the example of the Cyber 56/1701, we created a checkered pattern that was actually made of two separate checkers that are offset and overlapped.
 When combined with an OOTB fabric bump image, this gives the impression of a woven fabric.